mepley1/flask-str-gen/README.md

 A simple random string generator as a Flask app.
-Made as a learning project.
+Made as a Flask learning project.

 To use locally: